foundryvtt/dnd5e/wiki/Activity-Type-Summon.md

 #### By Direct Link

-In **Direct Link** mode it is easy to add creatures by dragging and dropping them from the world or a compendium only the sheet.
-Dropping it directly onto an existing profile will associated that creature with that profile and dropping elsewhere will create a new profile for that creature.
+In **Direct Link** mode it is easy to add creatures by dragging and dropping them from the world or a compendium onto the sheet.
+Dropping it directly onto an existing profile will associate that creature with that profile and dropping elsewhere will create a new profile for that creature.

 ![Summon Sheet - Profiles Tab, Direct Link](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/summoning/summoning-profiles-direct-link.jpg)